In Through the Out Door: Critical reception

 Following the album's release, Plant, Page and Bonham all expressed reservations about the record.
 Plant later said that he enjoyed the variation in styles from previous albums, though he appreciated the album was "a bit sanitised".
 Page said in 2004, "we wanted, after In Through the Out Door, to make something hard-hitting and riff-based again.
 Of course, we never got to make that album."
 He is also quoted as saying, "It wasn't the most comfortable album.
 I think it was very transitional ... a springboard for what could have been."
 In Through the Out Door was Led Zeppelin's final album to be released while all the original members were still living.
 Drummer John Bonham died the next year on 25 September 1980.

 In The Rolling Stone Album Guide (2004), Gaylord Fields said the album was "maligned upon its release a retreat from heaviness" but "now stands as an art-rock oddity with some alluring tangents".
 Colin Larkin appraised it in his Encyclopedia of Popular Music (2006) as "lacking the definition" of the band's previous records, yet "a strong collection on which John Paul Jones emerged as the unifying factor".
 Neil McCormick, however, reinforced past complaints about the album, ranking it as the band's worst album in a 2014 retrospective on the band in The Daily Telegraph: "Muddy production, perky synths, jaunty pop rhythms and an orchestral ballad make these songs barely recognisable as the heaviest band in history."
+Rock critic Chuck Eddy highlighted the band's open-minded absorption of new wave and disco and particularly praised side one "where they don't take themselves so seriously", with its barrelhouse, bluegrass and Dr. Buzzard-style conga line excursions.
+He deemed the "sophisticated blues-symphonies" on side two more troublesome but praised the "Enodisco" synth at the end of "Carouselambra".